-The African Studies Program collaborates with community organizations on educational programming.
+The Center for African Studies collaborates with community organizations on educational programming.
 This is especially important for our students interested in community service and internships.
 We work collaboratively to place our students and to co-sponsor educational events including guest speakers who are typically practitioners from the field.
 These partners include the following:

 BBF is a gift-in-kind charity that focuses on medical and educational needs around the world.
 BBF has served 149 countries worldwide with over 105,000 tons of medicines, medical equipment, textbooks, educational supplies and emergency disaster aid since its founding in 1958.

-A loving, Faith based home for orphaned and vulnerable girls in Kiserian, Kenya committed to giving them a high quality education, nutritious meals and good health care.
+A loving, faith based home for orphaned and vulnerable girls in Kiserian, Kenya committed to giving them a high quality education, nutritious meals and good health care.
 Kate Fletcher of Pittsburgh founded Hekima Place in 2005.

 A faith-based, non-profit organization that seeks to support and sustain the Nyadire United Methodist Mission in northeastern rural Zimbabwe, Africa.
 The Nyadire Mission offers a hospital, nursing school, school system (preschool through high school), orphanage, teachers’ college, farm, and many other services to the surrounding community.